 The History and Importance of the Default Rate

-The three-year rate is a highly watched number, because it’s the figure the U.S. Department of Education uses to determine if colleges and universities qualify to receive federal student aid.
-In fact, it’s such an important number that colleges have hired consultants to manipulate their student loan default rates to make them look better.
+What’s known as the three-year default rate is a highly watched number because it’s the figure the U.S. Department of Education uses to determine if colleges and universities qualify to receive federal student aid.
+If a school’s default rate exceeds a certain benchmark three years in a row, it could lose eligibility for Title IV funding.